geo-smart/spacetime-elevation/README.md

 3. Provide a **scalable GP regression implementation in space, time and space+time for big geospatial data** combined into a single package such as [GTSA](https://github.com/friedrichknuth/gtsa) (wide range of tools necessary: Rioxarray, Geocube, Dask, Rechuncker, Xbatcher, GPyTorch) that notably supports adaptive chunks based on estimated kernel lengthscales.

 More updates to come as things develop! :smile:

+grey_exclamation: **Update 26.11.2023!** grey_exclamation:

+New consolidated outcome notebooks can now be found in *notebooks/*, using functions coded consistently in *spacetime/*!

 ### Participants